thysultan/cssCharts.js/README.md

 $('.line-chart').cssCharts({type:"line"});
 ```

-* insure sure x cordinates are 0 - ascending.
+* insure x cordinates are 0 - ascending.
-* insure sure y cordinates are 0 or greater.
+* insure y cordinates are 0 or greater.

 - - -